 Greener options include cork, wood and straw boards.
 This is a great for loft conversions and you can cover it with plasterboard for a nicer looking finish.

 However, it can be expensive, and a lot of energy is used during the production of this insulation.

 Blown-fibre loft insulation

-This must be installed professionally, and is blown into the gaps between joists.
+This must be installed professionally and is blown into the gaps between your joists.

-Again, it can be quite expensive and isn’t recommended for draughty lofts.
-But it’s light, convenient and eco-friendly, goes well in areas where access would otherwise be tricky, and can be installed quickly and easily.
+Again, it can be quite expensive and it isn’t recommended for draughty lofts but, it’s light, convenient and eco-friendly, it goes well in areas where access would otherwise be tricky and it can be installed quickly and easily.